 The Last Leaf

-The last leaf has fallen from my tree
+The last leaf has fallen from my tree;

 tumbling to the ground; so sad to see.

-Brisk breezes finally blew it free
+Brisk breezes finally blew it free;

 to join its brethren scattered about.

-Winter is coming, there's little doubt;
+Winter is coming, there is no doubt;

 the nights are longer, and it's cold out.

-And that one leaf was the last holdout,
+And that one leaf was the last holdout;

 clinging to life to the very end.

-I felt it had a message to send,
+I felt it had a message to send;

 hanging there alone without a friend.